deanturpin/meta/README.md

 # How to leave Meta

-> He who does not move, does not notice his chains. -- Rosa Luxemburg
+"He who does not move, does not notice his chains" -- Rosa Luxemburg

 ## Common reasons for not worrying about privacy

 > I have nothing to hide

-[Edward Snowden](https://www.youtube.com/watch?v=pcSlowAhvUk) explains why this is a bad argument.
-You don't while you agree with the person with the stick.
+[Edward Snowden](https://www.youtube.com/watch?v=pcSlowAhvUk) explains why this is a bad argument: you have nothing to hide whilst you agree with the person with the stick.

 > I'm not doing anything wrong

-[The Guardian](https://www.theguardian.com/world/2013/sep/05/nsa-gchq-encryption-codes-security) explains why this is a bad argument.
-You don't make the rules.
+Rules change and you don't make them.

 ## Meta's changing policies